-The Greater Swiss Mountain Dog is a large bred that may look imposing but is quite friendly.
+The Greater Swiss Mountain Dog is a large breed that may look imposing but is quite friendly.
 It enjoys being near humans and will often sit at your feet.
 It’s alert and fearless, so it makes a great watchdog, but it remains relatively calm in the face of danger and other dogs.
-It doesn’t live as long as many other brees due to its massive size but has relatively few health problems.
+It doesn’t live as long as many other breeds due to its massive size but has relatively few health problems.

 4. Saint Bernard

 Saint Bernards are another giant dog breed that can often weigh more than 150 pounds.
 They are extremely muscular and can pull carts and are often used in rescue missions on the snowy mountains due to their ability to pull a stretcher.
 They are also friendly and intelligent enough to help find victims and make them feel more at ease.

 5. Bernese Mountain Dog

 The Bernese Mountain Dog is a large breed from the Swiss mountains with a thick double coat, capable of withstanding cold temperatures.
 It’s a sweet breed that enjoys spending time with its owner and likes to play and go for walks.
 Children usually enjoy playing with them due to their fuzzy appearance, and it has plenty of patience for rough play and hair-pulling.
 It’s strong enough for pulling carts and fast enough to catch the small game in your yard or barn.

 The Entlebucher Mountain Dog is smaller than many of the other breeds on this list.
 This dog usually weighs less than 65 pounds with a smooth coat that’s close to the body.
 It’s slightly suspicious of strangers but is loving and friendly towards its family members.
 Inbreeding is the cause of common genetic problems like hip dysplasia and hemolytic anemia.